100 Deadliest Days: 7 Things New Drivers Need to Know

 6. Avoid Driving During Dangerous Times of Day

-Some times of day are more dangerous than others.
-For example, rush hour comes with a lot of challenges.
-While you're still a novice driver, consider staying off the road during these periods.
+Some times of day are more dangerous for driving than others.
+For example, 44% of driving deaths among teens occur between 9 p.m. and 6 a.m.
+Rush hour can also be a stressful time behind the wheel.
+While you're still a novice driver, consider staying off the road during these times.

 7. The Roads Will Get Better

 The more practice you get behind the wheel, the more secure you'll feel in your skills.
-But if you need a boost of confidence to feel safe on the road right now, Aceable's driver's ed course can help.
-You'll learn all kinds of safety tips that even some experienced drivers don't know, so you can make it through summer unharmed.
+Aceable’s online driver’s ed course is the best way to boost your confidence, so you can feel safe on the roads.
+You’ll learn all kinds of safety tips that even some experienced drivers don't know, putting you in the best possible position to get through summer unharmed.
+Get started today.

 Skip The Classroom and Take Your Drivers Ed Course Online with Aceable!